G. Venkateswaran

-G. Venkateswaran (died 3 May 2003), popularly known as G.V., was an Indian film producer and chartered accountant.
+Gopalaratnam Venkateswaran (died 3 May 2003), popularly known as G.V., was an Indian film producer and chartered accountant.
 He was the elder brother of director and screenwriter Mani Ratnam and G. Srinivasan.
 Venkateswaran was the promoter of GV Films, one of the first movie companies in India to raise capital through the stock market and Sujatha Productions.
-As an actor, he played a cameo in Pagaivan and played himself in Prabhu starrer Raja Kaiya Vacha.

 Early life

 G. Venkateswaran was the eldest son of S. Gopala Ratnam, who produced films for Venus Pictures.
 His younger brothers were Mani Ratnam and G. Srinivasan.
 Venkateswaran studied commerce at University of Madras, and became a chartered accountant.
 He remained one for nearly a decade before venturing into film distribution, and production.